 - The pains you help them to overcome

-- Where do they typically go to find out information?
+- Where they typically go to find out information

-- What common objections would they have towards a law firm like yours?
+- The common objections would they have towards a law firm like yours

 Give a name to each persona and find an image of what these people may look like.
 This will help to make your personas real in the minds of your staff.

 Owing to the importance of Client Personas for your overall marketing effectiveness, you may consider holding one or two workshops with people across the firm to develop a really good insight into who it is you want to do business with.
 Some firms will even survey their different types of client to gain a really good insight into what makes them tick.